You are here:

 Funding Our Schools

 Our office receives many inquiries concerning school levies and their effect on property tax bills.
-What follows below are portions from a brochure entitled “Understanding School Finance” distributed by the Rocky River, Ohio School District.
 This section is intended to help answer questions about the need for, and the timing of, school levies.

 The cost to educate young people across the state is significant and those costs continue to rise.
 More Ohio tax dollars are spent for primary and secondary education than for any other single governmental function.
 The complexities of school finance practically require that taxpayers have the equivalent of a finance degree in order to understand how the money is spent.
 While it is increasingly difficult to understand the complexities of how schools within the state of Ohio are funded, it is also increasingly critical that taxpayers understand these issues in order to be informed voters.

 How are Schools Funded in Ohio?